History at every turn

 Umbria is a land of deep valleys, rolling hills and clear lakes.
 Lake Trasimeno, the largest in central Italy, offers spectacular views and quiet beaches where you can enjoy the sunset overlooking the ancient islands.

-For lovers of outdoor activities, there is the Monti Sibillini National Park, which it shares with the Marche region.
+For outdoor enthusiasts, there is the Monti Sibillini National Park, which it shares with the Marche region.
 The mountains and valleys full of wild flowers, rock formations and picturesque villages are ideal for hiking, cycling and wildlife watching.

 And let's not forget the Cascata delle Marmore waterfall.
 This man-made waterfall, the highest of its kind in Europe, was originally built by the Romans and is still a fascinating example of man's ability to shape nature.